 I thought I was a pro when it came to visiting Universal Orlando.
 After all, I’d been to Halloween Horror Night last year and had been to Universal Hollywood just a few months ago.
-But with the ever-evolving attractions, hotels and restaurants, and coming soon a waterpark, it sometimes feels like I’m at a brand new destination every time I go.
-That means my strategies and tips for visiting are evolving, too.
+But with the ever-evolving attractions, hotels and restaurants, and now a waterpark, it sometimes feels like I’m at a brand new destination every time I go.
+That means my strategies and tips for visiting Universal Orlando Resort are evolving, too.

-Here are my current tips for maximizing the fun, while minimizing vacation stress, on your next visit to Universal Orlando Resort.
+Here are my tips for maximizing the fun, while minimizing vacation stress, when planning your Universal Orlando vacation.

-After selecting your dates, deciding where to stay is the most important decision you’ll make.
+After selecting your dates, deciding where to stay at Universal Orlando Resort is the most important decision you’ll make.
 It’s tempting to think that you won’t spend much time in the room so it doesn’t matter.
 But it does.
 So figure out your budget and balance out the considerations.

-After you have your dates selected and hotel booked it’s time to figure out the best ticket options.
-There are a LOT of ticket options, and to get the best value for your purchases spend some time thinking about how you plan to visit, what you want to do, and how much flexibility you need.
+After you have your dates selected and hotel booked it’s time to figure out the best Universal Orlando ticket options.
+There are a LOT of ticket options, and to get the best value for your purchases you’ll need to think about how you plan to visit, what you want to do, and how much flexibility you need.

 Another consideration before you buy your tickets is to honestly evaluate your energy level.
 Are you a person who wants to get up early for the park opening and stay there until it closes, doing everything all in one day?
 Or do you prefer to mix it up a little, spending half a day at the park and the other half doing something else?
 How much waiting in line can you handle and at what point do lines interfere with your enjoyment?

-Next, remember that there are TWO theme parks (soon to be three when the Volcano Bay water park opens) – Universal Studios Florida and Universal’s Islands of Adventure – and a separate ticket is needed for each.
-The Hogwart’s Express (the train in Harry Potter than leaves from Platform 9 3/4) connects the two parks; a ticket to both parks is required to ride the train.
+Next, remember that there are THREE theme parks – Universal Studios Florida, Universal’s Islands of Adventure, and Volcano Bay – and a separate ticket is needed for each.
+The Hogwarts Express (the train leaves from Platform 9 3/4) connects the two parks; a ticket to both parks is required to ride the train.

-A variety of tickets are available, each offering different options, and it’s worth your time to figure out how much you can accomplish in a visit and the price point you’re willing to pay for convenience.
+A variety of tickets are available for Universal Orlando, each offering different options, and it’s worth your time to figure out how much you can accomplish in a visit and the price point you’re willing to pay for convenience.
 Here are my tips and key things to think about:

 - Buy your tickets online to save over at the gate prices.
 You then print out your tickets at home and go to the front of the line (also saving you time).